mgrojo/alr2appimage/README.md

 # Building
 Can be built and installed after cloning the repository using Alire.

-You can also download an AppImage from the releases section.
+You can also download an AppImage from the releases section or use `alr install alr2appimage` to install the utility from the Alire index.